 - ACs – Associate Chairs

-- 1AC – Primary AC (leading the review process and assigns an external reviewer)
+- 1AC – Primary AC (coordinates the review process and assigns two external reviewers)

-- 2AC – Second AC (Writes a full review and assigns an external reviewer)
+- 2AC – Second AC (Writes a full review)

 - R1 – External Reviewer